-The swimming club started training at the now demolished Memorial Baths on Bullamoor Road, moving its training sessions to Northallerton Leisure Centre (formally Hambleton Leisure Centre) after its construction at Stonecross in 1990.
-When the swimming club relocated, its competitive dimension took off, with swimmers now being offered the opportunity to compete at a variety of levels.
+The Swimming Club started training at the now demolished Memorial Baths on Bullamoor Road, moving its training sessions to Northallerton Leisure Centre (formerly Hambleton Leisure Centre) after its construction at Stonecross in 1990.
+When the Swimming Club relocated, its competitive dimension took off, with swimmers now being offered the opportunity to compete at a variety of levels.

-The council run centre are very supportive of the swimming clubs work within the local community and aid the club by advertising through the centre.
-Further information about Hambleton Leisure Centre can be found on their website.
-The club train and compete as part of the Moors Swim Squad, more information on the squad can be found on their website.
+The council run centre are very supportive of the Swimming Club’s work within the local community and aid the Club by advertising through the centre.
+Further information about Northallerton Leisure Centre can be found on their website.
+The Club train and compete as part of the Moors Swim Squad, more information on the squad can be found on their website.

 Northallerton ASC (NASC) has a reputation for the great development of its swimmers in a very friendly and supportive environment.
 The Club’s objectives, apart from promoting the sport of swimming, is to help maximise the potential of every individual.

 ‘Success is for the long term benefits and rewards, therefore it is essential that athletes progress according to their ability and age taking into consideration that their training must be both enjoyable and purposeful‘